Why did God kill Ananias and Sapphira for lying?

 Joseph Prince - The Truth About Ananias And Sapphira

-While there is a lot of debate on the subject, I wish to share how I view the events of Ananias and Sapphira.
-The fact is that no one can know for sure what happened, the best we can hope for is an explanation that fits the text and matches the character of God.
+No one knows for sure what happened.
+The best we can hope for is an explanation that fits the text and matches the character of God.

 Ananias and Sapphira - The Story in Context

-It is important to remember at this time that all the ministry is going out to the Jews only (read: The Dividing Line in the Book of Acts), and the revelation of the Gospel of Grace has not yet been revealed to Paul and shared with the twelve.
-The Apostles are preaching Jesus, the slain lamb, in the context of the Law of Moses.
-Peter does not even know that the Gentiles are included until Acts 10, and even then, he is still conscious of the Law when he enters the house of Cornelius.
+At this time, Christianity was being preached to the Jews only (read: The Dividing Line in the Book of Acts).
+The revelation of the Gospel of grace had not yet been revealed to Paul and shared with the twelve.
+The Apostles were preaching Jesus, the slain lamb, in the context of the Law of Moses.
+Peter did not even know that the Gentiles were included until Acts 10.
+Even then, he is still conscious of the law when he entered the house of Cornelius.